At a Glance

 - Released apps (those found in the App Store and Google Play)

 - Web-based experiences

 - Real-world experiences (by engaging the camera on the mobile device)

 3. Can I use the device's camera with the Mobile Recorder?

-Yes, test contributors can activate both the front-facing and back-facing cameras.
-If you expect contributors to turn on their camera, it's a best practice to write screeners that share these expectations upfront.
+Yes, test contributors can activate both the front-facing and back-facing cameras, but only one can be used at a time.
+If you expect contributors to turn on their camera, it's a best practice to write screeners that share these expectations up front.

 4. What is the recording limit on mobile tests?

-We recommend that tests be about 15-minutes long.
-Technically, the recorders can record up to 60-minutes of video, but you'll need to screen for contributors that have 2GB of free space on their device for a test that long.
-If you're interested in doing longer tests, please contact your Customer Success Manager.
+We recommend that tests be about 15 minutes long.
+Technically, the recorders can record up to 60 minutes of video, but you'll need to screen for contributors that have 2GB of free space on their device for a test that long.
+If you're interested in doing longer tests, please contact your Customer Success Manager (CSM).